Django Unchained (2013) sees Tarantino free himself to explore slavery, revenge and redemption.

 In mid-19th century America, a bounty hunter named Schultz (Waltz) seeks out a slave named Django (Fox) and buys him because he needs his help to track down his latest bounty.
 Once the bounty has been claimed, Django wants to find his wife, Broomhilda (Kerry Washington), who was sold separately by their former owner for trying to escape.
 Schultz offers to help if Django will become his partner and learn the bounty hunting trade.
 When they learn that Broomhilda has been sold to Candyland, a notorious plantation in Mississippi owned by Calvin Candie (Leonardo DiCaprio) they must concoct a plan to ingratiate themselves with the ruthless plantation owner to secure her release.

-Messy, brazenly exploitative and occasionally over-indulgent, Tarantino’s art for mixing grindhouse, homage and modern filmmaking techniques pays off in a wonderfully kinetic western which treads an uneasy line between illuminating and revelling in the inequities and cruel hypocrisy of the antebellum South.
+Messy, brazenly exploitative and occasionally over-indulgent, Tarantino’s art for mixing grindhouse, homage and modern filmmaking techniques pays off in a wonderfully kinetic western that treads an uneasy line between illuminating and revelling in the inequities and cruel hypocrisy of the antebellum South.

 Breezy, brutal, ballsy and brilliant!